countermeasure/basic-box/README.rst

 - locale and timezone set to Melbourne, Australia
 - the GNOME desktop environment
 - the UFW firewall installed and enabled
+- the Mullvad VPN app installed and enabled with an interactive script which runs automatically on the first boot

 Set up